therlaup/UOHI-HPC/README.md

 * `--gres=gpu:1`: requested 1 GPU accelerator
 * `--pty`: specifies that the execution will be in pseudo terminal mode such that output is directed to the screen

-The number of GPU requested can be selected from 1 to 3 given the ressources available.
+The number of GPU requested can be selected from 1 to 3 given the resources available.
 For example, we can request a single GPU (`--gres=gpu:1`) and use the `nvidia-smi` system management interface command to list the available GPU:
 ```console
 [ptheriault@ohi-hpc2-access ~]$ srun --nodes=1 --time=01:00:00 --mem=8GB --cpus-per-task=4 --gres=gpu:1 --pty bash
 [ptheriault@ohi-hpc2-keon01 ~]$ nvidia-smi